eckig/graph-editor/README.md

 Graph Editor
 ==========

-A library for viewing and editing graph-like diagrams in JavaFX.
+A library for creating and editing graph-like diagrams in JavaFX.

 ![The graph editor's default skins.](screenshot.png)